INVIGORATE: Interactive Visual Grounding and Grasping in Clutter: Abstract

 \section{Abstract}

-This paper presents~\invigorate, a robot system that interacts with human through natural language and grasps a specified object in clutter.
-The objects may occlude, obstruct, or even stack on top of one another. \invigorate embodies several challenges: (i) infer the target object among other occluding objects, from input language expressions and RGB images, (ii) infer object blocking relationships (OBRs) from the images, and (iii) synthesize a multi-step plan to ask questions that disambiguate the target object and to grasp it successfully.
-We train separate neural networks for object detection, for visual grounding, for question generation, and for OBR detection and grasping.
-They allow for unrestricted object categories and language expressions, subject to the training datasets.
-However, errors in visual perception and ambiguity in human languages are inevitable and negatively impact the robot's performance.
-To overcome these \textit{uncertainties}, we build a partially observable Markov decision process (POMDP) that integrates the learned neural network modules.
-Through approximate POMDP planning, the robot tracks the history of observations and asks disambiguation questions in order to achieve a near-optimal sequence of actions that identify and grasp the target object. \invigorate combines the benefits of model-based POMDP planning and data-driven deep learning.
-Preliminary experiments with \invigorate on a Fetch robot show significant benefits of this integrated approach to object grasping in clutter with natural language interactions.
-A demonstration video is available \href{https://youtu.be/zYakh80SGcU}{online}\footnote{{https://youtu.be/zYakh80SGcU}}.
+This paper presents~\invigorate, a robot system that uses natural language to communicate with humans and grasps a specified object in cluttered environments.
+It addresses several challenges: (i) inferring the target object among other occluding objects, from input language instructions and RGB images, (ii) inferring object blocking relationships (OBRs) from the images, and (iii) synthesizing a multi-step plan to ask disambiguation questions about the target object and to grasp the object successfully. \invigorate contains several neural network modules trained for object detection, for visual grounding, for question generation, and for OBR detection and grasping.
+It allows for unrestricted object categories and language expressions, subject to the training datasets. \bluetxt{To overcome \textit{uncertainties} in visual perception and \textit{ambiguity} in languages, \invigorate employs an object-centric partially observable Markov decision process (POMDP) that integrates the learned neural network modules.
+It tracks the relevant objects by maintaining a history of observations and asks disambiguation questions when necessary.
+Using the POMDP, it searches for a near-optimal sequence of actions that identify and grasp the target objects.} \invigorate leverages the advantages of model-based POMDP planning and data-driven deep learning to address the challenge of complex, high-dimensional observations and achieve robust robot performance under uncertainty.
+Experiments with \invigorate on a Fetch robot indicate significant benefits of this integrated approach.
+A demonstration video is available at \href{https://youtu.be/rQdBr\_yeVjA}{https://youtu.be/rQdBr\_yeVjA}.